 Those suffering from serious hair loss should consider treating the cause, rather than taking medication which is associated with such serious health risks.

 Mineral Deficiency and Hair Loss

 We mentioned earlier that hair loss is often caused by a deficiency of iron or natural minerals.
 This can easily be remedied by adopting a healthy balanced diet with plenty of green vegetables and a daily multivitamin supplement which includes Folic Acid or iron.
 If no improvements are seen, hair loss is most likely being caused by an underactive thyroid.
-There are also a few natural hair loss products out there, such as SeaNu Hair, a supplement for hair loss by IVL.

 The hormones produced by the thyroid control the body's rate of metabolism which includes energy levels and cell renewal.
 One of the most common side effects of an underactive thyroid is rapid hair loss caused by the slower metabolic rate.
 The scalp follicles are insufficiently stimulated, leading to weak brittle hair which easily breaks at the root and fails to regrow as quickly as it should.